purescript/documentation/language/Type-Classes.md

 `instance functorEither :: Functor (Either e) where ...`
 ```

-An effect of needing to adjust the kind of a data type to fit into a typeclass which applies to a lower arity kind, like with `Functor` and `Either` above, is that the behavior and laws of an instance will bias towards to the right-most type parameters.
+An effect of needing to adjust the kind of a data type to fit into a type class which applies to a lower arity kind, like with `Functor` and `Either` above, is that the behavior and laws of an instance will bias towards to the right-most type parameters.

 ## Rows

-Concrete Row literals cannot appear in instances.
+Concrete Row literals cannot appear in instances unless it's concrete type is fully determined by functional dependencies.

 ``` purescript
 class M (t :: # Type)